 Honor code cases are initiated by filing a “Report of Suspected Honor Code Violation” (or simply “Report”).
 Any member of the University community can file a report against any student, either full-time or part-time, in any academic program.

-Reports can be filed with the provost, the associate provost, the honor council secretary, any division chair, the registrar, the vice president for campus life, the dean of students, any member of the office of campus life, or the director of the academic success center.
+Reports can be filed with the provost, the associate provost, the honor council secretary, any division chair, the registrar, the vice president for campus life, the dean of students, any member of the office of campus life, or the dean of student success.
 Additionally, students may file reports with their academic advisor and, if applicable, with the professor in whose class the alleged infraction occurred.

 By a simple majority vote, an investigatory or judicial panel can recommend filing a report of suspected honor code violation against persons for various reasons, including but not limited to: Persons who allegedly testify untruthfully before the panel; Persons who fail to testify before the panel after having been duly summoned (and in lieu of some last-minute emergency or other compelling reason); Individuals who develop as potential additional accused persons as pre-existing cases are investigated.
 Generally it will be the secretary who files reports on behalf of the investigatory or judicial panel.
 Whenever that happens, the secretary must recuse him/herself from the subsequent adjudication process deriving from any new accusations.
 The secretary will appoint an experienced faculty member of the honor council to serve as secretary in his/her stead during any subsequent adjudication procedures.
 Further, control will pass to the full honor council not involved in any of the original casework.